The world has always been divided over artificial intelligence (AI).

-At the turn of the 21st century, Alice’s botmaster Richard Wallace released the AIML for public consumption, encouraging developers to adopt and consider it as the open standard for chat bots.
+At the turn of the 21st century, Alice’s botmaster Richard Wallace released the AIML for public consumption.
+This was to encourage developers to adopt and consider it as the open standard for chatbots.

 6. In 2001, SmarterChild began inhabiting instant messaging services such as AOL Instant Messenger and MSN Messenger.

 Many of the hottest chatbot use statistics focus on the likes of Siri of Apple and S Voice of Samsung.
 But SmarterChild was the premier do-it-all digital assistant before it was cool.

 With wide data access and personalized conversation skill, this bot could answer general questions, check the local weather, find out what movies were showing, convert miles to kilometers, and others.

 7. In 2006, IBM developed Watson to be a Jeopardy! player.

 Watson participated in Jeopardy! in 2011 and won after outplaying two of the classic game show’s all-time champions in a live competition.

 To date, the machine’s victory is still one of the most well-publicized pieces of chatbot trivia and interesting facts about AI.